thoth-ky/book-a-meal/README.md

   4. A page where the users can see the menu for a specific day and select an option from the menu.
   5. A page where the caterer can see t he summary of the orders for a specific day and the details for all the orders .

-Check it out  at gh-pages using this url https://jmutuku95.github.io/book-a-meal/UI/startpage.html , or just clone this repo into your machine: https://github.com/jmutuku95/book-a-meal.git
+Check out the UI at gh-pages using this url https://jmutuku95.github.io/book-a-meal/UI/startpage.html , or just clone this repo into your machine: https://github.com/jmutuku95/book-a-meal.git
 # PREVIEW
   # Home page
 ![hotcornerhome](https://user-images.githubusercontent.com/28805113/39204996-233f0b4a-4802-11e8-8a1b-9283be8653ec.png)